Chicago Golf Club: 1911 U.S. Open

 The 1911 Open was the first of back to back championships won by John McDermott.
-This came following a defeat in a playoff in the 1910 U.S. Open in his hometown of Philadelphia.
+This came following a defeat in a playoff in the 1910 Open in his hometown of Philadelphia.
 McDermott was the first American to win the Championship, and to this day is the youngest ever to win the U.S. Open at 19 years of age.
 McDermott won in a playoff over Mike Brady and Chicago Golf Club member George Simpson.
 He would go on to successfully defend his title the following year.